-- a) The College campi are Equality Act 2010 compliant - b) There is specialist equipment, such as radio aids, which the College can make available for use by students and a range of assistive technology is available upon request. - c) As part of the College residential accommodation strategy the College updated its access audit.
-Experts in this field conducted a full access audit during 2003/04, and the results of this formed the basis of a bid to the Learning Skills Council for funding capital projects aimed at improving access. - d) The admissions policy for all students is described in the College website.
+- a) The College campi are Equality Act 2010 compliant - b) There is specialist equipment, such as radio aids, which the College can make available for use by students and a range of assistive technology is available upon request. - As part of the College residential accommodation strategy the College updated its access audit. - d) The admissions policy for all students is described in the College website.
 Appeals against a decision not to offer a place are dealt with under the complaints policy. - e) The College has made a significant investment in the appointment of specialist lecturers to support students with learning difficulties and/or disabilities.
 There are a number of student support assistants who can provide a variety of support for learning.
 There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - f) Specialist programmes are described in College prospectuses, and achievements and destinations are recorded and published in the standard College format. - g) Counselling and welfare services are described in the College Student Handbook, which is issued to students together with the Complaints and Disciplinary Procedure in electronic form at induction. - h) The websites have recently been audited for accessibility and steps are being taken to ensure all recommendations are implemented.